defected07/docker-for-mac-versions/README.md

 ## Example

-Scrape for the latest 1000 builds of the stable channel:
+Scrape for the latest 1000 builds of the amd64 architecture:

 ```
-> ./venv/bin/python3 script.py stable --out stable.json --limit=1000
+> ./venv/bin/python3 scrape.py amd64 --out amd64.json --limit=1000
 ```